Starman (DC Comics): Star-Man

 In Detective Comics #286, a villainous Star-Man appeared to menace Batman and Robin whose super-strength waned in the presence of a Tibetan belt worn by Batwoman.

 Mikaal Tomas

 Mikaal Tomas is an alien who traveled to Earth to help conquer it, but instead turned against his war-like people in defense of the human race.
-He first appeared in 1st Issue Special #12 (March 1976), and is notable as one of DC Comics' earliest openly gay superheroes.
+He first appeared in 1st Issue Special #12 (March 1976).

 Prince Gavyn

 Prince Gavyn is a DC Comics superhero created by Paul Levitz and Steve Ditko in Adventure Comics #467 (January 1980).
 He is a spoiled, blond, playboy prince of an alien empire who discovered he was a mutant who could survive unaided in space.

 Will Payton

 Will Payton, a 1980s DC Comics superhero, was created by Roger Stern and Tom Lyle.
-Payton gained his powers of flight, super strength, a mild amount of shapeshifting, and the ability to alter his appearance and fire bolts of energy from his hands after being struck by a bolt of energy from a satellite in space.
+Payton gained his powers of flight, super strength, the ability to alter his appearance and fire bolts of energy from his hands after being struck by a bolt of energy from a satellite in space.
 He was in his early twenties and worked as a magazine copy editor.
-He first appeared in Starman (vol. 1) #1 (October 1988).
+He first appeared in Starman #1 (October 1988).